JonmarCorpuz/SecondBrain/AWS - RDS.md

 * Each DB instance has its own DNS endpoint and port number, allowing applications to connect and interact with the database
 * Can contain multiple databases with the same engine and each database can contain multiple tables
-* underneath eachs DB instance is an EC2 instance
+* Underneath eachs DB instance is an EC2 instance
+* Uses EBS volumes as its storage layer

 ## Standard Database Instance